Amplitude Analysis of the Decays $D^0\to\pi^+\pi^-\pi^+\pi^-$ and $\pi^+\pi^-\pi^0\pi^0$: AMPLITUDE FIT PROCESS AND RESULT

 The total likelihood function in this analysis is summed over the two signal channels and three tag modes,

 and the free parameters are optimized via a maximum likelihood fit using the MINUIT~\cite{James:1975dr} package.

 Generally, all the possible intermediate processes including the resonances listed in Table~\ref{tab:reslist} and based on $J^{PC}$ conservation are considered in the fit.
 The only exception are $D^0$ decays, where parity conservation is not required.
 Only processes with a significance greater than $5\sigma$ are kept during the fit unless otherwise noted.
 Here, the significance of a specific amplitude is calculated according to the Wilks's Theorem by comparing the change of log-likelihood (2$\Delta$ln$L$) to the expected values from the chi-square distribution ($\chi^{2}_{\Delta N_{\rm para}}$) with the number of degrees of freedom (NDF) equal to the change of the numbers of fit parameters ($\Delta N_{\rm para}$).
 If the significance of the amplitudes containing the isospin vector in the $3\pi$ invariant mass spectrum is greater than 5$\sigma$, the corresponding isospin partners with significance greater than 3$\sigma$ are also kept.
 For the P-vector of the $\pi\pi$ S-wave, only the parameters before the 1st, 2nd poles and $\pi\pi$, $KK$ non-resonant terms are considered, and the others are fixed to zero in the nominal fit.
 Meanwhile, only those with significance greater than $3\sigma$ are kept.
-We assume the same values of the parameter $s_0^{\rm prod}$ in the P-vector of all $\pi\pi$ S-waves and fix them to $-5~{\rm GeV}^{2}/c^{4}$ since they are insensitive to any choice if $s_0^{\rm prod}\leq-5~{\rm GeV}^{2}/c^{4}$.

 To find the optimal solution, the baseline model which contains the processes from Refs.~\cite{FOCUS:2007ern,dArgent:2017gzv} is built up first.
 Next, starting from the baseline model, the significance of each possible process is tested and the most significant one among those satisfying the significance requirement is added to the current model.
 This step is repeated until no additional processes can be added.
 After this, the significances of individual processes in the existing model are tested again and those that do not satisfy the significance requirement are removed.
 The above steps are repeated until all the processes in the model satisfy the significance requirement and no further ones can be added.
+With this strategy, the nominal amplitude model is obtained and no multiple solutions are found.

 With the nominal amplitude model, the fit fraction (FF) of a specific amplitude $i$ is calculated as